User-Centered Design (UCD): How to Design for People, Not Just Pixels

 A designer creating paper prototypes

-Applying user-centered design approaches such as contextual inquiry and research, generating personas and scenarios, prototyping, testing, and Iteration in decision-making concerning design, products or services will be produced more tailored to meet users’ requirements effectively.
+Applying user-centered design approaches such as contextual inquiry and research, generating personas and scenarios, prototyping, testing, and Iteration in decision-making concerning design will produce products or services that are more effectively tailored to meet users’ requirements.
 This helps designers focus and deliver successful outcomes for users and businesses.

 Integration and Deployment Strategies